Requirements for DMD

 Applicants who completed their bachelor’s degree more than two years before expected dental school attendance are advised to pursue academic activities, research, or employment in the oral health field to maintain and strengthen preparation for a dental school curriculum.

-Boston University requires that all prerequisites be completed prior to matriculation.
-At the time of submission of the application, it is understood that some prerequisites are pending completion.
+All prerequisites must be completed successfully prior to matriculation.
+At the time of submission of the application, it is understood that some prerequisites may be pending completion.
 In the AASDAS application, list your planned courses.

 Although most of the prerequisite courses are science-based, an applicant may be enrolled in any major.

-Credits from an accredited four-year U.S./Canadian college or university should match or exceed the prerequisite requirement in biology, inorganic chemistry, organic chemistry, and physics.
+Credits from an accredited four-year U.S./Canadian college or university should match or exceed the prerequisite requirement in biology, general chemistry, organic chemistry, biochemistry and physics.

-Up to 30 credits of community college work will be accepted, but community college coursework may not be applied to science prerequisites (biology, inorganic chemistry, organic chemistry, physics).
-Science prerequisite courses must be completed at a four-year U.S./Canadian college or university.
-If you have community college science credits, you should take upper-level courses in the relevant field of study at a four-year institution to earn sufficient prerequisite credits in the topic.
-It is not necessary to re-take the basic course at a four-year institution if you have advanced coursework in the topic from a four-year institution.
+Community college courses cannot be applied to science prerequisites (biology, general chemistry, organic chemistry, biochemistry, physics).
+Science prerequisite courses must be completed at an accredited four-year U.S./Canadian college or university.
+If you have community college science credits, take upper-level courses in the relevant field of study at a four-year institution to earn sufficient prerequisite credits in the topic.
+It is not necessary to re-take the basic course at a four-year institution if you have at least the minimum required credits in upper-level coursework in the topic from a four-year institution.

 Advanced Placement credit is not accepted toward the science prerequisites.
 Applicants who received college credit and/or placed out of prerequisite courses because of AP credits must either retake those courses at an accredited four-year United States or Canadian institution or take an equal number of credits in upper-level coursework in the same discipline at a four-year institution.

-Advanced Placement credits will be accepted for English and math prerequisites if the degree-granting institution awarded college credit toward the bachelor’s degree.
+Advanced Placement credits will be accepted for English and math/statistics prerequisites if the degree-granting institution awarded college credit toward the bachelor’s degree.

 PREREQUISITE COURSES (REQUIRED)